sunfounder/thales_kit/docs/source/Colorful Light.rst

 .. image:: img/edit_colors.png

-Write the RGB value into color_set(), you will be able to see the RGB light up the color you want first
+Write the RGB value into color_set(), you will be able to see the RGB light up the colors you want.

 How it works?